tony-stone/tony-stone.github.io-src/content/authors/tony-stone/_index.md

 # - Visitors
 ---

+My research is focused on maximising the utility or real world data through record linkage and deriving robust evidence and actionable insights.
-My research is focused on unscheduled care services, especially identifying measures to monitor performance and evaluate changes to services.
+I work across education, health and social care domains, with extensive experience of unscheduled care and cancer services, especially in identifying measures to monitor performance and evaluate changes to services.

 I previously supported work on the appraisal of alcohol policies through decision modelling, with a particular focus on specialist alcohol treatment services.